bryansmullen/fidil/readme.md

 This project is being completed as part of a Full Stack Developer Diploma award.
 This forms the basis for the developer's first milestone project.
 As such it will be completed within a set of guidelines as to which technologies to use.

-While the core focus of the project is to be submitted as summative assessment for the student developers course, it is also hoped that the resource itself, and the brand created for it can be developed over time into something that can be of value to the wider community.
+While the core focus of the project is to be submitted as the summative assessment for the student developers course, it is also hoped that the resource itself, and the brand created for it can be developed over time into something that can be of value to the wider community.

 [BACK TO CONTENTS](#Contents)